NOSiCode-CV/igrp-platform-access-management/IAM_SYNCHRONIZATION.md

         - Call adapter and fetch data lists.
         - Compare with DB data.
         - For differences, call adapter upsert/delete as needed.
+    - Special case for users:
+        - Fetch provider users and compare against DB users.
+        - If `external_id` in DB not found in provider → mark user `INACTIVE`
+        - If `external_id` in provider not found in DB → log discrepancy.

 #### 8.2.1 Ordering & Dependencies
 - Always sync definitions before assignments: